Beard: Civilian prohibitions

 Professional airline pilots are required to be shaven to facilitate a tight seal with auxiliary oxygen masks.
 However, some airlines have recently lifted such bans in light of modern studies.
 Similarly, firefighters may also be prohibited from full beards to obtain a proper seal with SCBA equipment.
 Other jobs may prohibit beards as necessary to wear masks or respirators.

-Isezaki city in Gunma prefecture, Japan, decided to ban beards for male municipal employees on 19 May 2010.
+Isesaki City in Gunma Prefecture, Japan, decided to ban beards for male municipal employees on 19 May 2010.

 The U.S. Court of Appeals for the Eighth Circuit has found requiring shaving to be discriminatory.

 Sports

 The International Boxing Association prohibits the wearing of beards by amateur boxers, although the Amateur Boxing Association of England allows exceptions for Sikh men, on condition that the beard be covered with a fine net.

 The Cincinnati Reds baseball team had a longstanding enforced policy where all players had to be completely clean-shaven (no beards, long sideburns or moustaches).
 However, this policy was abolished following the sale of the team by Marge Schott in 1999.